thepackett/BevyAssetsScratchpad/README.md

 end
 AppSetup ~~~ TypeSetup
 ```
+Definitions:
+- Source: A source that bytes can be extracted from.
+E.g. filesystem, remote, embedded, etc.
+- Reader: Translates from Source to byte data.
+- Writer: Translates from byte data to Source.
+- Loader: Translates from bytes to asset.
+- Saver: Translates from asset to bytes.

 This system is increadibly flexible, but it is worth noting that saving is unnecessarily coupled to processing.